 But, to truly appreciate this dive, one must dive deeper than usual.
 For instance, at deeper depths, you’ll have the chance to spot pelagic fish such as tunas, white tip sharks, blacktip sharks, and also occasional silky sharks.

 It is a deep dive, therefore, minimum advanced certification is required.

 Drop Off Tulamben

-Diving in Bali – Tulamben Drop Off.
-It is accessible from the shore.
+This dive site is accessible from the shore.
 This dive site is on the very west corner of Tulamben Bay.
 It starts with black volcanic sand on the bottom that is rapidly becoming a wall that drops down in places to as much as 70 meters.
 It is a classic wall dive providing us some beautiful and huge gorgonians and barrel sponges as well.

-Below, you can watch this video, a normal day diving at the USAT Liberty Wreck.
+Below, you can watch this video.
+A normal day diving at the USAT Liberty Wreck.

 Video credit: Ludovic Amevor